-Checking the " DO NOT SHOW LANE" box (see Fig. 3.4) removes the Lane, Pull Forward, and Mobile Pickup graphics from the screen.
+Checking the "DO NOT SHOW LANE" box (see Fig. 3.4) removes the Lane, Pull Forward, and Mobile Pickup graphics from the screen.
 By removing the lane, you will increase the size of the Data Sections on your Dashboard layout.
-If you wish to redisplay the Lane, Pull Forward, and Mobile Pickup graphics again, click on the "More" button that is now beneath the Data Sections, or click on the Dashboard Template again and uncheck the " O DO NOT SHOW LANE" box.
+If you wish to redisplay the Lane, Pull Forward, and Mobile Pickup graphics again, click on the "More" button that is now beneath the Data Sections, or click on the Dashboard Template again and uncheck the "

-shown in Fig. 3.5.
+Some Dashboard Template layouts have a small asterisk next to them, as shown in Fig. 3.5.
 This indicates that these layouts support a Statistical Summary section (the six-section layout in Fig. 3.5 does not).